-To allocate tips by hours-worked method, follow the steps for the gross receipts method below.
+To allocate tips by the hours-worked method, follow the steps explained in Line 7b - Gross receipts method below.
 However, for the fraction in step 3 of the gross receipts method, substitute in the numerator (top number) the number of hours worked by each employee who is tipped directly, and in the denominator (bottom number) the total number of hours worked by all employees who are directly tipped for the payroll period.
 See Regulations sections 31.6053-3(j)(19) and 31.6053-3(f)(1)(iv) for details.